jkovacic/math/README.md

 ##Usage
 Only a few classes can be compiled into a static or dynamic library and linked to an application.
 All other classes are templated and cannot be compiled separately.
-Instead you should only include their corresponding header files (*.h) into an application.
+Instead you should just include their corresponding header files (*.h) into an application.
 See _Makefile_ for more info about templated classes.